madhan001/lfmxtractplus/README.md

 ### initialize(cfgPath)
 Calls functions needed for initialization, handles loading config file, initializing logger object, initializing Spotipy object.

+Visit the link displayed and login with your Spotify account, copy and paste the redirect url back into the Python prompt.

 To be called before calling other functions.